arlonproj/arlon/docs/design.md

 * application

-## Cluster specification
+## Clusterspec

-A cluster specification contains desired settings when creating a new cluster.
+A clusterspec contains desired settings when creating a new cluster.
 They currently include:

 - Stack: the cluster provisioning stack, for e.g. *cluster-api* or *crossplane*